 Moving to Finland

 It may take expats living in Finland a while to adapt to cultural differences.
 The general perception is that Finns are a reserved and quiet people, although this isn't always the case with the younger generations.
-Small talk, a skill which Finns are notoriously lacking, is considered with suspicion.
-These social silences are often a big problem for intercultural communications as it can lead to many misunderstandings.
-Expats would do well to learn Finnish, the official language, or Swedish, the other national language spoken by a minority of the population, depending on which area of the country they're relocating to.
-However, as with other Scandinavian countries, the Finns are suspicious of Swedish and can often be fiercely proud of their language.
+Small talk, a skill which Finns are notoriously lacking, is sometimes considered with suspicion.
+Expats would do well to learn Finnish before relocating to the country.

-Healthcare in Finland is mainly provided on the basis of residence and is primarily financed with general tax revenues.
+Healthcare in Finland is mainly provided on the basis of residency and is primarily financed with general tax revenues.
 There are both public and private sector providers.
-Primary health services are generally the responsibility of municipalities and are provided through local health centres.
-Each municipality has a health centre, with the exception of some small municipalities, which may share resources with a neighbouring municipality.
+Primary health services are generally the responsibility of individual municipalities and are provided through local health centres.
+Each municipality has a health centre, with the exception of some small municipalities, which may share resources with a neighbouring area.
 In addition, there are a few private as well as some state-owned hospitals.

 Education is mandatory in Finland and school attendance is compulsory for all children, including foreign citizens who reside permanently in Finland.
 Most major cities in Finland have good quality local and international schools, but are likely to have a waiting list.
 For these reasons, it is vital to start looking for a school as early as possible.

 Overall, expats who are willing to make an effort to adapt to local culture will find that life in Finland offers them a unique insight into Scandinavian and European lifestyles.